Does your computer crash too often?

 It’s like an EKG for your computer.

-Another suitable program is SpeedFan, although we find the interface isn’t quite as smooth and polished as that of HWmonitor.
+Another suitable program is SpeedFan, although we find the interface isn’t as smooth and polished as HWmonitor.

 You should have at least one of these programs open whenever you stress test your laptop.
 Many parts of your computer may automatically shut down when they overheat, but some won’t.